 “Yeah, I guess it’s the highest one.
 He said to give him a call if you’re interested.”

 My jaw drops, words don’t formulate and I laugh.
 Bliss zaps me—the same bliss I experienced watching the clouds lift in Ghorepani.
 That night, I set up my lap top with tabs open to pages about Aconcagua and flip my notebook to a blank page.
-Aconcagua measures in at 22,837 feet and is the highest mountain in the both the southern and western hemispheres.
+Aconcagua measures in at 22,837 feet and is the highest mountain in both the southern and western hemispheres.
 It’s also one of the Seven Summits, being the highest mountain on the South American continent.
 My father works for Tim at Redpoint Builders and I get his cell number.
 The phone rings and my leg shakes as I wait for him to answer.
-His climbing resume, which includes Mount Everest inspires and intimidates me.
+His climbing resume, which includes summits of Everest, Denali, Kanchenjunga, and an attempt on Lhotse and K2 inspires and intimidates me.

 “Hey Tim, it’s Bethany.
 I’m calling about, A,” I pause, unsure how to pronounce Aconcagua.
 “Ah, the climb.”